Skip to main content

 Research Interests

-My primary research interests lie in the cultural, religious, and art history of the High Middle Ages, especially in and around the British Isles during the long twelfth century.
-The twelfth century was a period of major intellectual, social, cultural, and political change in Europe, and in that context I’m interested particularly in the role and agency of vision and imagination: through artistic images themselves, but also in architecture, ritual, liturgy, and literature (broadly conceived).
+John's primary research interests lie in the cultural, religious, and art history of the High Middle Ages, especially in and around the British Isles during the long twelfth century.
+His current projects include a survey of English art in the century after the Norman Conquest and a study of twelfth-century episcopal patronage based around the life, work, and networks of Henry of Blois (d.
+1171).

 Qualifications